 How Do Mosquitoes Taste DEET?
-Hint: It's Not Their Mouthparts
+Hint: It's Not With Their Mouthparts

 To directly test the legs, Dennis undertook what seems like the most tedious job imaginable.
 She carefully painted mosquito legs with a special kind of glue that disabled the taste receptors.
 "It was painstaking work," she says.
 "I enjoyed a lot of podcasts during that time."

 If mosquitoes taste DEET through their legs, then smothering the legs with glue should cause orca mutants to feed on Dennis' arm as though it were DEET-free.
-That's precisely what happened; Dennis's arm got covered in bites.
+That's precisely what happened: Dennis' arm got covered in bites.
 This confirmed to Dennis that mosquitoes get freaked when DEET touches their feet.

 Further testing demonstrated that even one unglued leg was enough to deter mosquitoes from landing.

-"We had no idea how DEET was being perceived on contact, and now we do, because of simple behavioral experiments,"says Matthew DeGennaro, a neurogeneticist at Florida International University who studies mosquito genetics.
+"We had no idea how DEET was being perceived on contact, and now we do, because of simple behavioral experiments," says Matthew DeGennaro, a neurogeneticist at Florida International University who studies mosquito genetics.
 He was not an author of the paper but was listed in the acknowledgments.

-DeGennaro says this work could help inform the development of more more tailored alternatives to DEET.
+DeGennaro says this work could help inform the development of more-tailored alternatives to DEET.
 "We've narrowed it down to a tissue.
 Now we just have to narrow it down to a gene," he says.

 DEET itself was developed in the 1940s through brute trial and error as chemists cooked up combinations of molecules to see what might work as an insect repellent.
 If scientists can determine which receptors in a mosquito's legs are sensing DEET, they could more easily design a DEET look-alike that repels bugs but also lasts longer or is less oily.
 That's still a ways off, according to Dennis.
 "But we've generated a lot of data that should lead to a lot more research."